thegetty/quire-docs/content/resources/github.md

 1. To make a commit, navigate to the bottom left of GitHub Desktop.
 2. Above where it says description, write a short name summarizing the change you’re making.
-3. Click the "Commit to main" button.
+3. Click the "Commit to [name of the branch you are working in]" button.

 Keep in mind, a key advantage of GitHub is that you can undo your work by [reverting commits](https://docs.github.com/en/desktop/managing-commits/reverting-a-commit-in-github-desktop) and returning to earlier versions of your project.
 Here are a few tips for styling your commits to make it easier to scan and revert commits:

-- Keep the commit name concise (around 50 characters max), so you can quickly and easily browse them in the future.
+- Keep the commit name concise (around 50 characters max), so you can quickly and easily browse them in the future
-- If you need to explain the commit in greater detail, use the description field (around 72 characters max).
+- If you need to explain the commit in greater detail, use the description field (around 72 characters max)
-- The summary should be a phrase that completes the sentence “This commit will __.”
+- The summary should be a phrase that completes the sentence “This commit will __”
-- Use present/imperative tense, such as “Add contributor names and bios;” “Fix typos in section pages;” or “Change header color.”
+- Use present/imperative tense, such as “Add contributor names and bios;” “Fix typos in section pages;” or “Change header color”

 When naming commits, think of them as purposefully connected bundles that you could undo at a later date without affecting other areas of your project.
 Rather than committing all the random changes you made to a single file or everything you did before lunch that day, make small and frequent commits.
 And remember to commit changes that *make sense together*.